• Recipe Index

 • Honey - for sweetness

-• Wholegrain mustard – for the tang, and also the texture of the mustard seeds.
-You can substitute this with Dijon or English mustard, but they are a lot stronger than wholegrain mustard, so you will need to adjust the quantity so you don’t overpower the sauce with the mustard flavour (and you won’t get the lovely pops of flavour from the mustard seeds either).
+• Wholegrain mustard - for the tang and also for the texture of the mustard seeds.
+You can substitute this with Dijon or English mustard, but they are a lot stronger than wholegrain mustard, so you will need to adjust the quantity so you don't overpower the sauce with the mustard flavour (and you won't get the lovely pops of flavour from the mustard seeds either).

 • Milk - I use full-fat milk, but you can use semi-skimmed if you prefer.